joaofraga/latex2image/README.md

 TODO: Delete this and the text above, and describe your gem

+## Dependencies

+That gem require a LaTeX distribution and dvipng.
+The shell-script will only work in a Linux distribution, e.g. Ubuntu.

+To install a `LaTeX` distribution in **Ubuntu** type in a terminal:

+    sudo apt-get install texlive-full

+To install `dvipng` in **Ubuntu** type in a terminal:

+    sudo apt-get install dvipng

 ## Installation

 Add this line to your application's Gemfile: